b1rr0/ronin/message-queue.md

 **Segment Files Explained:**

+The partitions themselves are physically represented on disks as segments.
+These are separate files that can be created, rotated, or deleted according to the data aging settings in them.
+Usually you don't have to often remember about partition segments unless you administer the cluster, but it's important to remember the data storage model in Kafka topics.

 Each partition is divided into segments.
 A segment is simply a file on disk containing a portion of the log.
 When a segment reaches a certain size (default 1GB) or age (default 7 days), it's closed and a new segment is created.

 - **Log files (.log)**: Contain the actual message data